Lacey, Washington: Geography

+Lacey generally lies between Olympia to the west and the Nisqually River delta (which includes the Billy Frank Jr. Nisqually National Wildlife Refuge) to the east.
+The city's northernmost point is along the Nisqually Reach on Puget Sound adjacent to Tolmie State Park and its southern boundary is a section of the BNSF Railway's Seattle Subdivision, a major freight and passenger railway.

 According to the United States Census Bureau, the city has a total area of 16.51 sqmi, of which, 16.06 sqmi is land and 0.45 sqmi is water.